-Mrs. Obama also discussed President Obama's new career as a singer--thanks to Al Green--daughters Malia and Sasha, and the re-election campaign.
+During the rest of the segment, Mrs. Obama discussed President Obama's new career as a singer--thanks to Al Green--daughters Malia and Sasha, and the re-election campaign.

-Mrs. Obama, on a two-day swing through Los Angeles, spoke at a DNC reception on Tuesday evening, and will tape The Ellen DeGeneres Show on Wednesday.
-She'll also attend a Let's Move! event on Wednesday morning, before heading to a DNC luncheon.
+Mrs. Obama, on a two-day swing through Los Angeles, spoke at a DNC reception on Tuesday evening.
+She will tape The Ellen DeGeneres Show on Wednesday, then attend a Let's Move! event before heading to a Democratic National Committee fundraising luncheon.

-The President last appeared on The Tonight Show in October of 2011, and after joking to Leno that the White House was in danger of getting egged on Halloween thanks to his wife's insistence on including dried fruit in treat bags handed out to costumed school kids, more candy was actually added to the treat bags.
+The President last appeared on The Tonight Show in October of 2011.
+After joking to Leno that the White House was in danger of getting egged on Halloween thanks to his wife's insistence on including dried fruit in treat bags handed out to school kids Trick or Treating at the White House, more candy was actually added to the presidential treat bags.

-*NBC photo & video; honey photo by Obama Foodorama
+*NBC photo at top; honey photo by Obama Foodorama